RSE-Sheffield/pando-python/episodes/optimisation-introduction.md

 This is only the simplest introduction to using pytest, it has advanced features common to other testing frameworks such as fixtures, mocking and test skipping.
 [pytest's documentation](https://docs.pytest.org/en/latest/how-to/index.html) covers all this and more.
+You may already have a different testing workflow in-place for validating the correctness of the outputs from your code.

 ::: instructor